On-street parking in Dorset

 Apply for an on-street parking permit

 Dorset Council operates permitted parking schemes across Dorset.
 Sign plates show the hours of operation of each scheme/zone.
 The cost for a 6 month resident permit is £40 and the cost for a 12 month resident permit is £70.
-Visitor permit costs are £16 for 20, with a 50% discount for residents over the age of 60.
+Visitor Permits are issued 100 per household per year, sold in blocks of 20 for £16, with a 50% discount for residents over the age of 60.

 Introducing new parking restrictions